Twelf: Formalizing mathematics

 Twelf is mainly used today as a system for formalizing mathematics, especially the metatheory of programming languages.
 As such, it is closely related to Rocq and Isabelle/HOL/HOL Light.
 However, unlike those systems, Twelf proofs are typically developed by hand.
 Despite this, for the problem domains at which it excels, Twelf proofs are often shorter and easier to develop than in the automated, general-purpose systems.

 Twelf's built-in notion of binding and substitution facilitates the encoding of programming languages and logics, most of which make use of binding and substitution, which can often be directly encoded through higher-order abstract syntax (HOAS), where the meta-language's binders represent the object-level binders.
 Thus standard theorems such as type-preserving substitution and alpha conversion come "for free".

 Twelf has been used to formalize many different logics and programming languages (examples are included with the distribution).
 Among the larger projects are a proof of safety for Standard ML, a foundational typed assembly language system from CMU, and a foundational proof carrying code system from Princeton.

 Implementation

 Twelf is written in Standard ML, and binaries are available for Linux and Windows.
-As of 2006, it is under active development, mostly at Carnegie Mellon University.
+As of Aug 2026, it is no longer undergoing active development.
+The Twelf wiki, however, is still maintained.

+System for Totality in the Edinburgh Logical Framework (STELF)

+The System for Totality in the Edinburgh Logical Framework (STELF) is a version of Twelf rewritten in OCaml, with a new syntax.
+It is currently undergoing development, on Github.